IsaiahDuarte/SharpTree/README.md

 ## Building SharpTree

-SharpTree is configured to multi-target both `.NET 8` and `.NET 4.8` to ensure compatibility with PowerShell
+SharpTree is configured to multi-target both `.NET 8` and `.NET Framework 4.8` to ensure compatibility with PowerShell

 ### Steps to Build